servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 >
 > But overall, it's a very similar code on conceptual level.

-Let's get back to the second part now - the methods that don't use `IComputed<T>`, but still requiring invalidation.
+Let's get back to the second part now - the methods that don't call other methods returning `IComputed<T>` and thus getting no invalidation automatically.
+How do we invalidate them?

-If you think about the logic in a real-life app, 90% of it is high-level logic - in particular, anything you have on the client-side and most of the server-side calls something else in the same app to get the data.
-And maybe just 10% of its code pulls the data by invoking some third-party code or API (e.g. SQL data providers).
-In short, yes, manual invalidation is something we'll need to take care of, but it's not as big of a deal as it might seem initially.
+Well, we'll have to do this manually.
+On a positive side, think about the logic in a real-life app:
+* 80% of it is high-level logic - in particular, anything you have on the client-side and most of the server-side calls something else in the same app to get the data.
+In particular, most of controller and service layer is such a logic.
-Later you'll learn both how to implement it, and also how to address some of the cases that look tricky at first.
+* Maybe just 20% of logic pulls the data by invoking some third-party code or API (e.g. queries SQL data providers).
+This is the code that has to support manual invalidation.

+Shortly you'll learn it's not that hard to cover these 20% of cases.
+But first, let's look at some...

 ## Real Fusion Code